Slow Cooker Chicken w/ Cherry Tomatoes & Basil

 Process & Tips

+I’m all about simplifying around here, and this recipe is definitely simple!
+I intentionally designed this recipe to have a short list of ingredients, so it’s easy enough to throw together whenever you want.
 The prep steps are also very minimal – all you need to do is make your bruschetta mixture, add it to your chicken, set the timer function and let your crockpot work do all the work for you!
+Before you know it you’ll have lots of beautifully tender, flavorful, shredded chicken to enjoy for meals all week long.

 The trick to keeping this recipe tasting fresh is when to add the tomato-balsamic-garlic mixture.
 After you mix it up, you toss some of it in with the chicken during cooking process and then add the remaining mixture on top with a generous sprinkling of basil AGAIN at the very end.

-One of my favorite ways to enjoy it is just with some brown rice and a simple side salad made with any fresh greens tossed in a healthy dressing (if it were me, I’d pair it with either the easy balsamic vinaigrette or the creamy balsamic dressing!).
+You could serve this balsamic shredded chicken with a side of veggies, in a rice or quinoa bowl, tossed with freshly cooked pasta, stuffed into a bun or with some warm crusty bread on the side.
+One of my favorite ways to enjoy it is just with some rice or stuffed in warm pitas with a simple side salad made with any fresh greens tossed in an easy salad dressing (if it were me, I’d pair it with either the easy balsamic vinaigrette or the creamy balsamic dressing!).

 Ingredients & Modifications